-The Livingston Academy Band Program is currently under the direction of Greg Dingwall and Mike Holbrook
+The Livingston Academy Band Program is currently under the direction of Mr. Greg Dingwall and Mr. Mike Holbrook

-Gregory S. Dingwall is in his 29th year of teaching and in his 26th year of teaching at Livingston Academy and in Overton County.
+Gregory S. Dingwall is in his 29th year of teaching Overton County and in his 26th year of teaching at Livingston Academy.
 While teaching at Livingston Academy Mr. Dingwall has taught the Band, Choir, and Drama (Musicals) as their director.
-Mr. Dingwall is currently the Fine and Visual Arts Department Chair and teaching the LA “Spirit of the Wildcats” Marching Band as well as a number of the Junior/Middle schools bands in Overton County as well as the high school Choir.
-Mr Dingwall is currently the chapter advisor for the National Honor Society, and the Tri-M Music Honor Society.
+Mr. Dingwall is currently the Fine and Visual Arts Department Chair and teaching the LA “Spirit of the Wildcats” Marching Band some of the Junior/Middle schools bands in Overton County.
+Mr Dingwall is currently the chapter advisor for the National Honor Society and the Tri-M Music Honor Society.

 Mr. Dingwall completed his undergraduate studies at the University of Wyoming in 1986 with his Bachelor of Arts in Music Education and then taught in Arizona for three years as the Middle and High School Bands Director.
 In 1992 Mr. Dingwall graduated from Tennessee Technological University with his Master of Arts Degree in Curriculum and Instruction with a cognate in Music Education and conducting.
 Since then Mr. Dingwall has completed his Education Specialist degree in Instructional Leadership.